nschonni/healthvault-docs/healthvault/concepts/advanced/multi-instance-applications.md

 The production environment may have more instances than PPE.
 However, the mechanism for connecting to two instances like in PPE, is the same as for connecting to a multitude of instances.

-During the HealthVault <a href="go-live.md" id="PageContent_13993_2">go-live process</a>, the app administrator will specify the instances that the app will support.
+During the HealthVault [go-live process](/healthvault/publishing/go-live.md), the app administrator will specify the instances that the app will support.
 The HealthVault go-live team will provision the application in these production instances.
-For information about choosing the supported instances for an application, see <a href="global-architecture.md" id="PageContent_13993_8">global architecture</a>.
+For information about choosing the supported instances for an application, see [global architecture](/healthvault/concepts/global-architecture.md).

-### Integrating with HealthVault

-See also

--   <a href="global-architecture.md" id="RightRailLinkListSection_13993_19">Global architecture</a>
--   <a href="configurations.md" id="RightRailLinkListSection_13993_20">Instance configurations</a>